dickdavis/model-context-protocol-rb/README.md

 Define the prompt properties and then implement the `call` method to build your prompt.
 Any arguments passed to the prompt from the MCP client will be available in the `arguments` hash with symbol keys (e.g., `arguments[:argument_name]`), and any context values provided in the server configuration will be available in the `context` hash.
 Use the `respond_with` instance method to ensure your prompt responds with appropriately formatted response data.

 You can also send MCP log messages to clients from within your prompt by calling a valid logger level method on the `client_logger` and passing a string message.
+For server-side debugging and monitoring, use the `server_logger` to write logs that are not sent to clients.

 ### Prompt Definition